 The angle between the male forehead and nose is sharper than in women and the angle between the nose and lip is also smaller (more pointing upwards).
 The angle between the nose and the lip is bigger in women than in men.
 Women´s nostrils are usually smaller as well.

-Standard rhinoplasty techniques can be used to make the nose smaller and to give it clear feminine outline and proportions, taking into consideration that it should be harmonious with the rest of the face.
+Standard rhinoplasty techniques can be used to make the nose smaller (or reshaping) and to give it clear feminine outline and proportions, taking into consideration that it should be harmonious with the rest of the face.

 For nose feminization generally the dorsum and tip of the nose need to be made smaller and the tip lifted.
 Correction of the frontal bossing will improve the angle between the nose and the forehead.